6 Outstanding Johns Hopkins Essays That Worked for 2024

 Johns Hopkins Essay – Final Thoughts

-Remember that the Johns Hopkins application essay matters!
+Remember that the Johns Hopkins application essay matters—a lot!
 Maybe you’re applying with fewer extracurricular activities than you would like or perhaps a lower SAT/ACT score than normally accepted.
 A well-written Johns Hopkins essay can be the difference.
-Use this guide to help you approach the Johns Hopkins supplemental essay with a solid strategy and a timeline that gives you a few months to create a draft and allow for revisions.
+Use this guide to help you approach the Johns Hopkins supplemental essay with a solid strategy and a clear timeline.
+That way, you’ll have plenty of time to perfect your Johns Hopkins essay before the Johns Hopkins application deadline.
 Good luck—you’ve got this!

 Personalized and effective college advising for high school students.